ChemAI-Lab/Math4Chem/website/intro.md

-# Introduction to Software Development Tools and Tricks.
+# Introduction to Math 4 Chem.

 This course introduces people to the tools and tricks of software development.
 Key topics include:
 - Learning to design software and structure code